gautamdev17/Verilog/4x4_NOC_ROUTER/README.md

 ### 5. Crossbar
 Uses grant signals to connect the winning input to its corresponding output.
-Acts as a set of multiplexers forwarding flits to OUT0–OUT3.
+Acts as a set of multiplexers forwarding flits to NSEWL.

 ---